mindis/multimap/docs/cppreference.md

   <td><code>bool</code></td>
   <td>
    <code>readonly</code>
-   <div>Opens a map in read-only mode.
+   <div>If set to true, opens a map in read-only mode.
 In this mode all operations that could possibly modify the stored data are not allowed and will throw an exception on an attempt to do so.
 This flag is useful to prevent unintentional updates of read-only datasets.
 The default value is false.<div>
   </td>
  </tr>
  <tr>